ptv-logistics/xserverjs/premium-samples/poi-locator/README.md

 Note: The sample loads the POI data from the folder containing the web-page.
 For security reasons these are blocked on chrome an IE. You must run this application from a web-folder or use Firefox.

 ## Set-up the base map
-First, you need to set-up your html to include a Leaflet map.
+First you need to set-up your html to include a Leaflet map.
 This quick-start-guide shows the required steps http://leafletjs.com/examples/quick-start.html.
 The initial setup that displays the basemap around Hamburg:

 ```js
 // set up the map